OccamNet: A Fast Neural Model for Symbolic Regression at Scale: Introduction

-In this paper, we consider the mixed approach of connectionist and evolutionary optimization for the purposes of symbolic regression, program synthesis and simple pattern recognition, also with an outlook to promising integration with deep learning.
-We use a neural network to model a probability distribution over functions, and optimize the model through a novel evolutionary strategy.
-For that, we also introduce a loss function that can be easily tuned for different tasks.
-Our method can handle non-differentiable functions, and converges to interpretable and sparse symbolic expressions.
-We also introduce a number of strategies to induce compactness and simplicity, à la Occam's Razor.
+In this paper, we consider a mixed approach of connectionist and sample-based optimization for symbolic regression.
+We propose a neural network architecture, OccamNet, which preserves key advantages of EQL networks and other neural-integrable symbolic regression frameworks while addressing many of these architectures' limitations.
+Inspired by neuroevolution, our architecture uses a neural network to model a probability distribution over functions.
+We optimize the model by sampling to compute a reinforcement-learning loss, tunable for different tasks, based on the training method presented in Risk-Seeking Policy Gradients \cite{petersen2021deep}.
+Our method handles non-differentiable and implicit functions, converges to sparse, interpretable symbolic expressions, and can work across a wide range of symbolic regression problems.
+Further, OccamNet consistently outperforms other symbolic regression algorithms in testing on real-world regression datasets.
+We also introduce a number of strategies to induce compactness and simplicity a la Occam's Razor.

+The main goal of this study is not to replace existing symbolic regression methods, but rather to create a novel hybrid approach that combines the strengths of neural networks and evolutionary algorithms.
+Our proposed OccamNet method consistently achieves state-of-the-art performance across a wide range of tasks, including a diverse range of synthetic functions, simple programs, raw data classification, and real-world tabular tasks.
+Additionally, we show how to connect OccamNet to state-of-the-art pretrained vision models, such as ResNets~\citep{he2016deep}.
+OccamNet has also shown promise in discovering quantitative and formal laws in social sciences, indicating its potential to aid scientific research~\citep{balla2022ai}.
+By striking a delicate balance between expressiveness and interpretability, OccamNet presents a versatile and powerful solution for symbolic regression challenges.

-\section{Model architecture}
+\section{Model Architecture}

+In Figure~\ref{fig:pretty_intro} we sketch the OccamNet architecture and the method for training it, before following with a more detailed description.
+We can view OccamNet as a fully-connected feed-forward network (a stack of fully connected linear layers with non-linearities) with two key unique features.
+First, the parameters of the linear layer are substituted with a learned probability distribution associated with the neurons from the preceding layer for each neuron within the layer.
+Second, the non-linearities form a collection of symbolic expressions.
+Thus we obtain a collection of ``symbolic layers'' that form OccamNet (Figure 1a).
+Figure 1b shows a variety of symbolic expressions, representing paths within OccamNet from sampling each probability distribution independently.
+Figure 1c shows OccamNet's training objective, which increases the probability of the paths that are closest to the ground truth.
+Below we formalize OccamNet in detail.